RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Conclusion

 \section{Conclusion}

-We introduce a new retail recognition dataset, RP2K.
+We introduce a new fine-grained retail recognition dataset, RP2K, which contains a large number of retail product images from 2388 different products.

 Our dataset is inspired by the task of retail product recognition on store shelves, which has tremendous applications on AI-powered retail industry---image-based product retrieval, empty shelf detection, and sales activity tracking, to name a few.
-As a fine-grained classification dataset, our dataset has the so far largest amount of categories, while maintaining a decent amount of images.
+As a fine-grained classification dataset, our dataset has the so far largest amount of categories, while maintaining a sufficient amount of images.
 In addition to the pre-defined meta-categories, we also provide rich attributes information that allows the user to adjust the fine-grained level for their evaluations.

 To bridge the gap between research and real-life applications, our data are all collected in natural retail store environments.
+Our experiments show that, on our dataset, even the state-of-the-art fine-grained classification method cannot achieve significantly better results than a simple ResNet baseline, indicating that there still exist large room for improvement.

-Our experiments show that there are many spaces of improvement for current models to establish a robust recognition system.
-Besides object recognition, our dataset could also be used for other important computer vision tasks such as few-shot learning and generative model.
-We believe our dataset could further progress the revolution that is already occurring in the retail industry.
+Besides object recognition, our dataset could also be used for other important computer vision tasks such as adversarial learning and generative model.
+We believe our dataset could further progress the revolution that is already occurring in the retail industry, and lead to a step toward building a fully autonomous retail store.